 Note: State laws are always subject to change through the passage of new legislation, rulings in the higher courts (including federal decisions), ballot initiatives, and other means.
 While we strive to provide the most current information available, please consult an attorney or conduct your own legal research to verify the state law(s) you are researching.

 Related Resources for Colorado Capital Punishment Laws:

 If you're facing trial for murder or kidnapping in Colorado, you could be facing a jury that has the authority to impose the death penalty on you.
 It's critical that you understand all of the rights and processes afforded to you, which is why you need a strong criminal defense attorney in your corner.
-Get in touch with one near you today and you can receive an initial review of the facts of your case at absolutely no charge to you.
+Regardless of the seriousness of your charges, you probably will want to consult with a Colorado defense attorney.

 Contact a qualified attorney.